KyleHeaton1/KyleHeaton1/README.md

 # 💫 About Me:
-I'm currently working on projects such as Life Of Bean, Frogzilla and more!<br>I'm studying games development level 3 at college <br>I work with Unity to create fun and interesting games<br><br>I also like frogs
+I've worked on projects such as Life Of Bean, Frogzilla and more!<br>I'm studying games technology at university <br>I work with Unity to create fun and interesting games<br><br>I also like frogs

 # 💻 Tech Stack: